-Cooperative Education is an experiential form of education that integrates academic study and experiences in the workplace often involving job shadowing and/or twinning.
-The student together with the teacher and the employer design a program that allows the student to deepen his or her knowledge of the particular industry while acquiring some basic employment skills.
+Cooperative Education is an experiential form of education that integrates academic study and experiences in the workplace, and often involves job shadowing.
+The student, together with the teacher and the employer, design a program that allows the student to deepen their knowledge of the particular industry while acquiring some basic employment skills.

 Every course of study is unique to the student.
 Through the program, TDChristian can effectively integrate any area of interest into a student's high school program.